Ahthe/TradeWise/README.md

 ## Quickstart

-🚀 **Getting Started**: You can start using FalconX immediately by visiting our hosted version at falconx-app.vercel.app.
+🚀 **Getting Started**: You can start using FalconX immediately by visiting our hosted version at [tradewise-app.vercel.app](https://trade-wise-theta.vercel.app/).

-To run FalconX locally, follow these steps:

 ## Credits
-FalconX is developed and maintained by Ahthesham Ali, Meer Shahnawaz Ali, Abdul Arif, Jon Victor.
+FalconX is developed and maintained by Ahthesham Ali, Meer Shahnawaz Ali, Abdul Arif and Jon Victor.

 © 2024 FalconX.
 All rights reserved.